 -

-For example, if you run a retail store, implement a point-of-sale (POS) system that automatically updates inventory levels as sales occur.
+As an example, if you run a retail store, implement a point-of-sale (POS) system that automatically updates inventory levels as sales occur.
 Regularly review inventory reports to identify slow-moving or obsolete items, which may need to be written down, impacting COGS.

 -

-For instance, in an inflationary environment, FIFO will generally result in a lower COGS and higher net income, as older, less expensive inventory is assumed to be sold first.
+As an example, in an inflationary environment, FIFO will generally result in a lower COGS and higher net income, as older, less expensive inventory is assumed to be sold first.
 Conversely, LIFO may result in a higher COGS and lower net income.

 -